 Before I get into it I gotta say I did have issues with the casting of Zach Dempsey.

-You're really trying to convince me this 6 foot 7 Asian dude who looks like he's about 30 is a JUNIOR in high school?
+You're really trying to convince me this 6 foot 7 dude who looks like he's about 30 is a JUNIOR in high school?
 Meaning he's 17 at the very oldest, like last year he couldn't go to rated R movies without his mom.

 But I can get over that.
 I get it, I can play along and not let it ruin the show for me.
 I know a lot of times in tv and movies they'll have much older actors who can get away with playing teens.
-I'm pretty sure buzzfeed's whole platform is making lists of shit like that, like how someone in Clueless was like 35, but I digress.
+I'm pretty sure buzzfeed's whole platform is making lists of shit like that, how someone in Clueless was like 35, but I digress.

 The biggest issue I had was with all the tattoos students had, not because I'm anti-tattoo or anything.
 But because I have a brain and felt it was very unrealistic AF.
 You can get a lot by me, but not this.
 How someone in production didn't think about this blows my mind.